m-meddah/api-retrogamers/README.md

 And all the input made by user are validate by `Joi`.
 I also made a documentation with `JSDoc Swagger` to test all the routes of the application.

+## What is Retrogamers API?

+Retrogramers is a web application who will help you to create your retrogaming's collection.
+You will find 43 systems in our database, consoles and portable consoles from the '70 to the begining of the '2000.
+You will find a list of 32453 games, and the details of 32285 of them.

 ## Install dependencies

 ```shell